WinCo Foods: WinCo Foods

 In October 1998, Waremart changed its name to WinCo Foods, citing confusion with retailers Kmart and Walmart as reason for the new name.
 The name is a portmanteau of "winning company".
-Nonetheless, three Oregon stores — those in Independence, Keizer, and Ontario — are branded as "Waremart by WinCo".
+Three stores in Oregon are branded as "Waremart by WinCo" (those in Independence, Keizer, and Ontario).

-The idea that the company name is an acronym consisting of the first letters of the company's original five states of operation (Washington, Idaho, Nevada, California, and Oregon) is false.
-Michael Read, WinCo's VP of Public and Legal Affairs, called the theory "part of the folklore".
+There is a popular idea that the company name is an acronym consisting of the first letters of the company's original five states of operation: Washington, Idaho, Nevada, California, and Oregon.
+Michael Read, WinCo's VP of Public and Legal Affairs as of 2012, called the theory "part of the folklore".

 In 2007, WinCo Foods accused a competing chain, Save Mart, of directing a lawsuit filed by a neighborhood group Tracy First of Tracy, California, to oppose city approval of a WinCo store.
 That same year, WinCo Foods opened in Pittsburg, California.

 In early 2009, WinCo opened its first two stores in the Spokane, Washington, area.
 In October, 2009, WinCo expanded to Utah, adding two stores in West Valley City and Midvale.
 An additional Utah store opened in Roy on June 28, 2010. bringing the total number of stores expanded to Utah to five.
 WinCo previously operated stores in Utah under the Waremart banner prior to the company's name change.

 In January 2011, WinCo began signing leases for an expansion to Southern Nevada and Arizona.
 The chain opened stores in Las Vegas and Henderson, Nevada, on March 4, 2012.
 The company's first two stores in Arizona opened on April 1, 2012, in the Phoenix area.
 The company opened multiple locations in Texas, primarily in the Dallas–Fort Worth area, beginning in 2014 after it completed a distribution center in the area.

 WinCo was named as the sponsor for the WinCo Foods Portland Open in June 2013.

 In late 2014, WinCo announced that it would enter the Oklahoma City metro market, starting with stores in Moore and Midwest City, with plans to open two other locations.

 In May 2018, Grant Haag was made president and CEO of WinCo Foods.

-WinCo was sued in 2023 for the use of excessive force on multiple occasions in the handling of shoplifters.
-WinCo also faced significant criticism in the treatment of a teenage girl accused of shoplifting at their Vancouver, Washington, store in 2017.
+Two alleged shoplifters sued WinCo alleging excessive force during separate incidents at the Happy Valley, Oregon store.
+There were also allegations of excessive force used against a teenage girl accused of shoplifting at their Vancouver, Washington, store in 2017.

 WinCo paid a class action settlement of $3.6 million in 2023.
 It was alleged that WinCo stores in Portland, Oregon, charged a hidden clean energy surcharge on non-grocery items.

 In October 2024, engineering firm JSA Civil filed a proposal for the first WinCo Foods location in Seattle.

 In 2025, WinCo announced plans to expand into Colorado with stores earmarked for Thornton, Firestone, and Loveland.